Published May 2017

 Business will boom!

 Thousands of SMMEs will stand a much better chance.

 Our social Internet could help reduce cultural tensions with information sharing.

 International trade will be easier.

-The ‘Internet of Things’ will fully mature.
-Already, the internet can connect refrigerators, alarm clocks, and various other household appliances.
-In another 15 years or so, those connections will extend to vehicles, wallets, health monitors, and perhaps even our paper currency.
+The Internet of Things will fully mature.
+Already the Internet can connect refrigerators, alarm clock and various other household appliances.
+In another fifteen years or so those connections will extend to vehicles, wallets, health monitors and perhaps even our paper currency.

 Great things to come!

-Many African countries, like Kenya and Botswana have started a privatization process for Telkom Kenya and Botswana Telecommunications Corporation.
+Many African countries, like Kenya and Botswana, have started a privatization process for Telkom Kenya and Botswana Telecommunications Corporation.

-Why will the internet be successful in South Africa?
+Why will the Internet be successful in South Africa?

 Will it be due to government support?
 We will have to see.